 People play typical pranks on each other as well as performing certain rituals.
 For example, they throw out all green vegetables to get rid of bad luck for the coming year.

-Two days before Lent in Portugal it’s tradition to buy a bag or sack of flour and throw it at your friends.
-Like in the UK, the joker needs to play the prank by throwing flour before midday on both days otherwise they’re the fool.
+It’s tradition to buy a bag or sack of flour and throw it at your friends.
+Like in the UK, the joker needs to play the prank by throwing flour before midday, otherwise they’re the fool.